psDevUK/jekflix-template/_posts/2019-12-01-Bringing-a-slider-component.md

 ## Conclusion

 I have now posted this module to the powershell gallery I hope this component is useful for a dashboard you are working on.
+Thanks for taking the time to read this blog